stonemjs/docs/src/docs/architecture/providers.md

 #### Use lifecycle hooks for diagnostics or extension

-Hooks are not just for fun — they let you:
+Hooks are not just for fun, they let you:

 - Log startup/shutdown
 - Add diagnostics